Serampore Mission Press: Vernacular publications

+Throughout the 19^{th} century, the Bengali language underwent a fundamental reworking.
+The primarily oral language was remodeled as it was used to record British administrative activity, transforming both the mode and style of communication.
+At the same time, its usage by a newly emergent class of urban literati further clarified and standardized written Bengali conventions.
+Schools set up alongside missionary and press activity developed a generation of indigenous, Western-educated pupils whose multicultural social references uniquely impacted vernacular communication.

-Ramarama Boshoo (also known as Ram Ram Boshoo or Rama Basu) under the persuasion of Carey wrote The History of Raja Pritapadityu which was published in July 1801.
+Ramarama Boshoo (also known as Ram Ram Boshoo or Rama Basu) under the persuasion of Carey wrote The History of Raja Pritapadityu was published in July 1801.
 This was the Press's first prose work printed in Bengali.
 Towards the end of 1804 Hetopudes, the first Sanskrit work to be printed was published.
 In 1806 the original Sanskrit Ramayana with a prose translation and explanatory notes compiled by Carey and Mr Marshman was published.

 Historical books in Sanskrit, Hindi, Maratha and Ooriya were nearly printed by 1812.
 Assamese and Kasmiri historical books were published in 1832.
 A Grammar of the Bengali Language, compiled by Carey, was first published in 1801.
 Carey's A Dictionary of the Bengalee Language in three volumes was first published in 1815-25.
 Other texts published in Bengali included the Buttrish Singhasun, or, The Thirty-two Imaged Throne in 1802, Bengali translations from the original Sanskrit of Vopadeva's Mugdhabodha in 1809, the Hitopadesa in 1802, Rajavuli in 1808, the Gooroodukhina in 1818 and a Bengali translation of a collection of Sanskrit phrases titled Kubita Rutnakar.
 In 1826 A Dictionary and Grammar of the Bhotanta or Bhutan Language was published.
 A Comparative Vocabulary of the Burman, Malayau and Thai Languages was published in 1810 in Malay, Siamese and Burmese.
 The original Chinese text with a translation of the works of Confucius was published in 1809.
 A geographical treatise called Goladhya was published.
 The second edition of Sankhya Pruvuchuna Bhashya in Sanskrit was published in 1821.

 In 1818 the Serampore missionaries decided to publish the Bengali newspaper Samachar Darpan to study the pulse of the public authorities.
 They started with Digdarshan, a monthly magazine which received approbation.
 There was a bilingual (English-Bengali) and a Bengali edition.

+Of Bengali works published, schoolbooks were the most profitable and numerous.
+As vernacular usage increased and was standardized, demand for these educational materials superseded that of almanacs.
+An evolving social vocabulary also developed in the latter half of the century, as education become more accessible: by the mid 1870s, social-critique pamphlets, typically produced by lower-caste urban elites dominated printed materials.
+These short, snippy works would often lament urban life.
+Though no longer published in Serampore, their language often drew on linguistic traditions solidified in the early years of the press.